Using FusionAuth on Docker

 search_data:

-you should see a line like this in the output:
+you should see a line like this in the logs, which you can access using the command docker compose logs -f fusionauth

 INFO io.fusionauth.api.plugin.guice.PluginModule - Installing plugin [com.mycompany.fusionauth.plugins.guice.MyExampleFusionAuthPluginModule]